Modesto Pedestrian Accident Lawyer

 In 2013, approximately 4,735 pedestrians died, and another 66,000 injured were injured, in automobile accidents in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
 This means that 14 percent of all traffic deaths and 3 percent of auto accident injuries involved pedestrians.

-Those are startling statistics, especially when you consider the fact that pedestrian accidents often involve catastrophic injuries for the person hit by a car, pickup truck, or SUV.
+Those are startling statistics, especially considering that pedestrian accidents often involve catastrophic injuries for the person hit by a car, pickup truck, or SUV.
 Unfortunately, pedestrian accidents are becoming more frequent.
 For example, pedestrian deaths skyrocketed by roughly 10 percent in 2015, according to U.S. News & World Report.
-Some analysts attribute the increase in pedestrian accidents to the proliferation of cellphone use distracting both drivers and pedestrians.
-Four states — California, Florida, Texas and New York — accounted for 42 percent of the pedestrian deaths in the first six months of 2015, according to the aforementioned U.S. News article.
-California actually leads the nation in the number of pedestrian fatalities, according to the LA Times.
-This means that potentially hundreds of people in and around Modesto are suffering serious, permanent injuries, or are losing their lives, as a result of a pedestrian accident.
+Some analysts attribute increased pedestrian accidents to the proliferation of cellphone use distracting drivers and pedestrians.
+Four states — California, Florida, Texas, and New York — accounted for 42 percent of the pedestrian deaths in the first six months of 2015.
+According to the LA Times, California actually leads the nation in the number of pedestrian fatalities.
+This means that potentially hundreds of people in and around Modesto suffer severe, permanent injuries or lose their lives due to a pedestrian accident.